 This could be why newborn celebrity couples are hardly the only ones sprinting toward a legally binding union.
 There’s a whole bunch of star power making engagements a full-on trend that’s eclipsing the more common seasonal romance of a summer fling.
-Singer-actress Katharine McPhee and music mogul (and former Real House Husband of Beverly Hills) David Foster were reportedly dating for about a year before he popped the question last week—to get married for a fifth time, no less.
-And fitness #goals couple Jennifer Lopez and Alex Rodriguez might be next, based on a photo she recently shared on Instagram of the two in which she’s conspicuously wearing a ring on that finger.
+Singer-actress Katharine McPhee and music mogul (and former Real House Husband of Beverly Hills) David Foster were reportedly dating for about a year before he recently popped the question—to get married for a fifth time, no less.
+And fitness #goals couple Jennifer Lopez and Alex Rodriguez might be next, based on a photo she shared on Instagram of the two in which she’s conspicuously wearing a ring on that finger.

 Was gonna wait a while to say anything but word travels fast, listen plain and simple Hailey I am soooo in love with everything about you!
 So committed to spending my life getting to know every single part of you loving you patiently and kindLY.
 I promise to lead our family with honor and integrity letting Jesus through his Holy Spirit guide us in everything we do and every decision we make.
 My heart is COMPLETELY and FULLY YOURS and I will ALWAYS put you first!
 You are the love of my life Hailey Baldwin and I wouldn’t want to spend it with anybody else.
 You make me so much better and we compliment eachother so well!!
 Can’t wait for the best season of life yet!.
 It’s funny because now with you everything seems to make sense!
 The thing I am most excited for is that my little brother and sister get to see another healthy stable marriage and look for the same!!!
 Gods timing really is literally perfect, we got engaged on the seventh day of the seventh month, the number seven is the number of spiritual perfection, it’s true GOOGLE IT!
 Isn’t that nuts?
 By the way I didn’t plan that, anyways My goodness does feel good to have our future secured!
 WERE GONNA BE BETTER AT 70 BABY HERE WE GO!
 “He who finds a wife finds a good thing and obtains FAVOR from the Lord!”
 This is the year of favor!!!!